verrazzano/verrazzano/image-patch-operator/README.md

 ```bash
 $ kubectl get ImageBuidRequest -A
 ```
-This should show an output similar to the below block.
+This will show an output similar to the below block.
 The `STATUS` section will update accordingly.
 ```plaintext
 NAMESPACE           NAME       STATUS
 verrazzano-system   cluster1   BuildStarted